How cute is the DIY owl costume!? I made this 2 years ago for Gio, & now it fits Gabi!

-We thought we had our Halloween costume planned out months ago, but since Florida thinks it’s still summer we had to be a little creative & not do something that was a full body outfit.
+When I made this, we lived in Florida, so I got a little creative & wanted to do something that was a full body outfit.
 The hood & cape are both detachable by snaps so the onesie can be easily worn without them if it’s hot– not exactly the same effect, but I like having the different options.
+You can also add tights or leggings with this, too!

 The greatest part about this DIY was that I spent $0 on it because I had all the fabric.
 Doesn’t get better than that!